GitKraken Desktop Documentation

 Double click the file to bring it to File View.
 From File View, you can click to edit a file and make changes directly.
 You’ll notice syntax highlighting, code hinting, a file minimap, and the ability to search your file.

-Learn more about editing files in GitKraken Client.
+Learn more about editing files in GitKraken Desktop.

 To delete a file, right-click on the file from the Commit Panel to access the delete option.